Jackrispy/CraftSync/README.md

 1. Click **+ Add World**
 2. Select the world save folder from your Modrinth profile's `saves/` directory
-3. Select the `.mrpack` file for the modpack your world uses
+3. Select the `.mrpack` file for the modpack your world uses (you will have to export this inside of Modrinth)
 4. Give the world a name and click **Upload**
 5. CraftSync will upload the full world zip and modpack — this is the one-time first upload and may take a while depending on world size and your upload speed